KinesisNetwork/kvt/README.md

 To dev the repo, run npm start for compilation watches, and sh local_start.sh for docker @ port 9000

-# Kinesis Revenue Token Crowdsale
+# Kinesis Velocity Token Crowdsale

 ## Local Development